amangautam1/flutter-musicplayer/README.md

 # flutter-musicplayer

 A complete and open source music player designed in flutter.
 It is first complete music player designed in flutter.
-This app exploits Sqlite databse that enables faster loading of songs at startup. only one time setup for loading songs is needed.
+This app exploits Sqlite databse that enables faster loading of songs at startup.
+Only one time setup for loading songs is needed.
 # Features
 <li> Play local songs
 <li> Beautiful Home screen